raspberrypilearning/how-are-you/en/step_1.md

 ## Introduction

-Have you ever wondered how people are feeling but, because you don't speak their language, you can't ask them?
+Have you ever wondered how people are feeling but found it difficult to ask them because you don't speak their language?
 Make an e-card for family, friends, or peers across the world who speak a different language.
-Choose a sprite to represent you speaking in their language.
+Choose a sprite to represent you, and send them a message in their preferred language.

 ### What you will make

 Click on the green flag.
-When the sprite on the left-hand side stops speaking, click on the sprite on the right-hand side to write a reply in the box provided.
+When the sprite on the left-hand side stops speaking, click on the sprite on the right-hand side to write a reply in the box displayed.
 Then, click on the blue tick to translate your message.

 --- no-print ---